The-Simples/Poko/docs/mod-list.md

 **For the sake of general, we choose [Iris](https://github.com/IrisShaders/Iris).
 But [Canvas](https://github.com/vram-guild/canvas) has better performance and quality with shaders, If you don't need OptiFine Shaders, please check their awesome shaderpacks!**

+*Shortcut means slug.. clicking them will lead you to original pages!*

 ## 🟩Common Mods

 ### 🚀Optimization